 The aim of the module is to develop an understanding of nutritional factors which can influence health, fitness, and sport performance.

 Genetics of Animal Breeding

-The aim of the module is to provide you with an understanding of strategies employed for the genetic improvement of both livestock species and other domesticated animals, taking into consideration the associated ethical implications.
-The module will help you to develop a further understanding of key genetic principles such as Mendelian inheritance, epistasis and codominance, building on previous knowledge acquired.
+The aim of the module is to provide students with an understanding of strategies employed for the genetic improvement of both livestock species and other domesticated animals, taking into consideration the associated ethical implications.
+The module will help students to develop a further understanding of key genetic principles such as Mendelian inheritance, epistasis and codominance, building on previous knowledge acquired.
 There will be a particular emphasis on the various applications of modern genetic techniques such as genome wide association studies, cloning and transgenics.

 Sport and Exercise Training

 The aim of the module is to develop understanding of the physiological factors which influence sport and exercise performance, with specific focus on the methods and techniques used to enhance these factors.